There is a gazillion of books out there, so why write one more book?

 I took his advise lightly and wandered on.

 Then a time came when I got weary of traveling, of searching, of wandering.
 An unidentifiable, unfathomable, mysterious heaviness within me brought me to a point where I just wanted to stay in one place, sit down, and bring it all out.

 So the time to write the book wanting to be written, has come.
 The impetus became too strong that I could not not do it.
 I started typing down the ideas and images that seemed stuck and heavy in my head.
-The story flowed like water, and I couldn’t stop.
+The story flowed like water.
+I couldn’t stop.
 All my worldly concerns faded out in the background.
 And I knew that I no longer needed any reason to justify my feelings for wanting to write a book!

 So what did I write about?

 I wrote about myself: my family, my ethnic group, my country.

 I wrote about the ancient stories passed on to me by my shaman grandmother – their deeper implications and meanings in relation to the mysteries of life, death, afterlife, multi-realities and parallel worlds.

 My story incorporated some factual history, anthropology, indigenous psychology, a bit of politics, and a good chunk of philosophy.

 So although it is a fantastic story from beginning to end, it is not an ungrounded fluffy, airy-fairy, feel good new age stuff, nor it is purely an intellectual exercise discussing abstract metaphysical ideas.

 This story is both dark and light.